 - 1. Configure the resolution by writing to the Resolution Selection bit (RESSEL) in the Control A register (ADC.CTRLA). - 2.
-Optional: Enable the Free-Running mode by writing a '1' to the Free-Running bit (FREERUN) in ADC.CTRLA.
+Optional: Configure the number of samples to be accumulated per conversion by writing the Sample Accumulation Number Select bits (SAMPNUM) in the Control B register (ADC.CTRLB).

-- 3. Optional: Configure the number of samples to be accumulated per conversion by writing the Sample Accumulation Number Select bits (SAMPNUM) in the Control B register (ADC.CTRLB). - 4.
-Configure a voltage reference by writing to the Reference Selection bit (REFSEL) in the Control C register (ADC.CTRLC).
-Default is the internal voltage reference of the device (VREF, as configured there). - 5.
-Configure the CLK_ADC by writing to the Prescaler bit field (PRESC) in the Control C register (ADC.CTRLC). - 6.
-Configure an input by writing to the MUXPOS bit field in the MUXPOS register (ADC.MUXPOS). - 7.
+- Configure a voltage reference by writing to the Reference Selection bit (REFSEL) in the Control C register (ADC.CTRLC).
+Default is the internal voltage reference of the device (VREF, as configured there). - 4.
+Configure the CLK_ADC by writing to the Prescaler bit field (PRESC) in the Control C register (ADC.CTRLC). - 5.
+Configure an input by writing to the MUXPOS bit field in the MUXPOS register (ADC.MUXPOS). - 6.
 Optional: Enable Start Event input by writing a '1' to the Start Event Input bit (STARTEI) in the Event Control register (ADC.EVCTRL).
-Configure the Event System accordingly. - 8.
+Configure the Event System accordingly. - 7.
 Enable the ADC by writing a '1' to the ENABLE bit in ADC.CTRLA.